isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong><a href="https://toddycats.wordpress.com/" rel="noopener noreferrer nofollow" target="_blank">NUS Toddycats</a></strong> are
+<p><strong><a href="https://toddycats.wordpress.com/" rel="noopener noreferrer nofollow" target="_blank">NUS Toddycats!</a></strong> are
 volunteers with the Lee Kong Chian Natural History Museum.
 We aim to expose, develop, enthuse and apply individuals to programmes in conservation, education and research.
-We also engage the public through exhibitions, nature and heritage trails, public seminars, webpages, partnerships and coastal cleanups!
+We engage the public through exhibitions, seminars and symposia, nature and heritage trails, Coastal Clean-ups, online resources and form active partnerships with the larger community!
-Have a passion for nature and biodiversity?
 Come to our booth to find out how you can contribute!</p>
 </td>
 </tr>
 <tr>